dhkim0225/CarND-Traffic-sign-classifier/README.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* cost = 0.012
+* cost = 0.013
-* validation set accuracy of 0.953
+* validation set accuracy of 0.949
-* test set accuracy of 0.936
+* test set accuracy of 0.942

+* What was the first architecture that was tried and why was it chosen?
 At first, I simply designed the conv layer to be deeper and wider for good accuracy.

+* What were some problems with the initial architecture?
 But unlike expectations, I couldn't get much better results than I thought.

-So I designed the conv layer a little shallower and narrower, applied max pooling and applied dropout to the fully connected layer.
-I wanted to apply it to an ensemble, but I did not apply it because I had a lot of other things to do.
+Maybe it's because of 'Internal Covariate Shift'.

+* How was the architecture adjusted and why was it adjusted?
+Because of internal covariate shift, I should to use batch normalization or make neural network more shallower and narrower.
+I adopted the later one.

+* Which parameters were tuned?
+How were they adjusted and why?
+I tuned weights with xavier_initializer and dropout for good learning.

+* What are some of the important design choices and why were they chosen?
+I used relu as the activation function.
+When solving a lot of simple problems, it is possible to do efficient learning with relu even if you do not use elu or selu.
+Also, the optimizer used adam_optimizer.
+It is possible to efficiently learn by learning the data little by little (batch_size = 100).

 ###Test a Model on New Images